bluekvirus/Stage.js/implementation/HOWTO.md

 If you don't know what they are, go for a quick look at their websites.

 ###Mental preparation
-Before start, you need to understand what is a web application, here is a brief diagram:
+Before start, you need to understand what is a *GUI application*, here is a brief diagram (casted upon the web realm):

 <img src="/static/resource/default/diagram/Diagram-1.png" alt="Web App Diagram" class="center-block"></img>

-Note that you need to resolve 2 kinds of problem different in nature: *Interaction* and *Data Flow* in order to produce a web application.
+Note that you need to resolve 2 kinds of problem different in nature: *Interaction* and *Data Flow* in order to produce an application.
 A successful one requires both parts to include careful design and feasible technique.
 We will examine the first part here.

 **Pro.js** answers challenges from the *Interaction* problem domain (A.K.A UI/UX):